Lakes, Mountains, and Desert

 Bear Lake, Utah

-During our visit, we decided that we didn’t need to go back to Bear Lake to camp anytime in the near future.
+During our visit, we decided that we would not need to return to Bear Lake to camp anytime soon.
 (I write this partially so that I will remember my thoughts.)
-The water was beautiful, but the mountains surrounding the lake really needed some trees.
+The water was beautiful, but the lake’s mountains needed some trees.

-Tami and Kathy also made a day trip to Logan which is about ten miles north of Hyrum and while there took some nice pictures of the LDS temple.
-This is Utah after all and the LDS temples are pretty.
+Tami and Kathy also made a day trip to Logan, which is about ten miles north of Hyrum, and while there, they took some nice pictures of the LDS temple.
+This is Utah, after all, and the LDS temples are pretty.
 This one looks like a castle in England.

 LDS Temple Logan Utah